US wants COVID vaccine patent waiver to benefit world, not Chinese biotechnology | ExBulletin

 Many companies and now some US officials fear the move could allow China to skip years of research and erode the US advantage in biopharmaceuticals.

-A senior official in the Biden administration said that if saving lives is the priority, the United States “would want to examine the effect of a waiver on China and Russia before it goes into effect for ensure that it is suitable for its purpose “.
+A senior Biden administration official said that while saving lives is the priority, the United States would like to examine the effect of a waiver on China and Russia before it goes into effect. to make sure it was suitable for its purpose.

-A question-and-answer document produced by the administration and shared with industry representatives also recognizes concerns that sharing intellectual property could undermine the United States’ competitive advantage over China, told Reuters an industry source familiar with the talks.
+A question-and-answer document produced by the administration and shared with industry representatives also recognizes concerns that sharing intellectual property could undermine the United States’ competitive advantage over China, told Reuters an industry source close to the talks.

 Content of the document read to a Reuters reporter by an industry representative said the Biden administration believes it can address these concerns in the WTO negotiations, but did not specify how.
 The source added that some agencies in the Biden administration have differing views on how to address the concerns in negotiations which are expected to take months.

-Spokesmen for the White House and the Office of the U.S. Trade Representative did not comment immediately on the matter.
+Spokesmen for the White House and the United States’ Office of Trade Representatives did not comment immediately on the matter.

-Spokesmen for Pfizer and Moderna did not respond to requests for comment on technology transfer issues, while a Novavax spokesperson referred Reuters to the company’s statement opposing the waiver on Friday. , that proposals to “weaken intellectual property protections would not allow equitable access to vaccines”.
+Spokesmen for Pfizer and Moderna did not respond to requests for comment on technology transfer issues, while a Novavax spokesperson referred Reuters to the company’s statement https: // ir. novavax.com/news-releases/news-release-details/novavax-statement- opposition-wto-trips-waiver opposing the waiver on Friday, which said proposals to weaken intellectual property protections would not allow not equitable access to vaccines.

 Putting limits on the use of technology could be very difficult once transferred, some analysts say.
 Messenger RNA, used in COVID-19 vaccines by leaders Pfizer / BioNTech and Moderna, is a newly developed biotechnology that holds promise for treatments far beyond vaccines.